caiqinghua/caiqinghua.github.com/source/_posts/2013-08-27-how-to-add-comments-or-copyright-to-the-ftp-command-file-en.markdown

 ---
 layout: post
-title: "How to Add Comments or Copyright to the Ftp Command File En"
+title: "How to Add Comments or Copyright to the Ftp Command File"
 date: 2013-08-27 21:58
 comments: true
 categories: [windows, dos]
-tags:[windows, dos, ftp, comment]
+tags: [windows, dos, ftp, comment]
 ---
 ## Because of
 I write a ftp commond file to transfer the file to the ftp server automatically.
 It is works.
 Before i commit it the svn repo, i want to add the copyright comments in the header of the file.
 I add the following comments: